akiehl2000/PythonPractice/README.md

 ## Projects

 * `Job Placement:` A classification problem asking whether or not job candidates received employment given a set of descriptive metrics.
 Logistic regression, LDA, KNN, Random Forest, AdaBoost, and SVM models were fit.
 A random forest model was ultimately selected with a test accuracy of 88.4%.
+* `Smoking Status:` A classification problem asking whether or not a patient is a smoker given a set of body signal measurements.
+Logistic regression, Random Forest, and AdaBoost models were fit.
+A random forest model was utlimatately selected with a test accuracy of 80.4%.